-- 1. The City will invite consulting parties, property owners, and other stakeholders to participate in a kick-off meeting to discuss improvements to adversely affected historic parks.
+1. The City will invite consulting parties, property owners, and other stakeholders to participate in a kick-off meeting to discuss improvements to adversely affected historic parks.
 Based upon design standards contained in Stipulation IV, and considering comments offered at the kick-off meeting, the City will develop and circulate a draft park improvement plan to consulting parties.
-The City will consider all comments received within 30 days while preparing the final plan in consultation with the SHPD. - 2.
-The City shall consider The Secretary of the Interior's Standards for the Treatment of Historic Properties contained in 36 CFR 68 and make every effort to avoid adverse effects to historic properties. - 3.
-The City will ensure completion of the park improvement plan before construction is complete. - 4.
-Project funds in the sum of \$750,000 shall be budgeted for implementation of the parks improvement plan.
-Should the City, following consultation with consulting parties, property owners, and stakeholders, determine that circumstances preclude improving these parks, project funds budgeted for parks shall be transferred for use to the Honolulu High-Capacity Transit Corridor Project Historic Preservation Committee (Stipulation IX.B).
+The City will consider all comments received within thirty (30) days while preparing the final plan in consultation with the SHPD.

+2. The City shall consider The Secretary of the Interior's Standards for the Treatment of Historic Properties, 36 C.F.R. pt.
+68, and make every effort to avoid adverse effects on historic properties.

+3. The City will ensure completion of the park improvement plan before construction is complete.

+4. Project funds in the sum of seven hundred fifty thousand dollars (\$750,000) shall be budgeted for implementation of the parks improvement plan.
+Should the City, following consultation with consulting parties, property owners, and stakeholders, determine that circumstances preclude improving these parks, Project funds budgeted for parks shall be transferred for use to the Honolulu High-Capacity Transit Corridor Project Historic Preservation Committee (Stipulation IX.B).